Please feel free to comment on my review.

 My Dad purchased the 2-disc Special Edition DVD of ‘Cinderella’ when it was released at around 2006 time.
-It has the movie on Disc 1 and the special features on Disc 2.
-There have been plenty of re-releases of ‘Cinderella’ both on DVD and Blu-ray, but this 2-disc DVD with special features is good.
+It has the film on Disc 1 and the special features on Disc 2.
+There have been plenty of re-releases of 1950’s ‘Cinderella’ both on DVD and Blu-ray, but this 2-disc DVD with special features is good.

 But the most well-known version of ‘Cinderella’ has to be in the Disney animated feature film made in 1950.
-It still holds up today as a magical masterpiece, even if the film focuses on certain things like the supporting characters including the mice and birds than on the romantic love tale for Cinderella.
+It still holds up today as a magical masterpiece, even if the film focuses on certain things like the supporting characters including the mice and the birds than on the romantic love tale for Cinderella.

 Having seen this film again, I do find it a little silly in places.
 But it has a charming quality about it that currently holds today.
 It has been digitally restored for DVD as well as Blu-ray and it was the 12th animated classic in Disney’s long line of feature films for children and grown-ups to adore and enjoy.